Exercise-induced anaphylaxis: Food-dependent exercise-induced anaphylaxis

 Food-dependent exercise-induced anaphylaxis (FDEIA) is a subcategory of the disorder where exercise only invokes a reaction when followed by the ingestion of a food allergen.
 Patients whose EIA is food-dependent are thought to make up from one third to a half of all EIA cases.
 In a 2001 study of 76,229 Japanese junior high students, 0.017% of students were found to suffer from the condition.

 In European countries, the most common trigger foods for FDEIA are tomatoes, cereals and peanuts.
 In Japan, FDEIA is most commonly triggered by omega-5-gliadins, an allergen found in wheat.
 Other common foods thought to be linked to FDEIA include shellfish, seeds, dairy (in particular cow's milk), fruits and vegetables (such as grapes, onions and oranges), meats, and even mushrooms.
+FDEIA has also been linked to the allergy to red meat referred to as the Alpha-gal (or α-Gal) syndrome.

 Ingestion of the trigger food most often precedes exercise by minutes or hours in cases of an attack; there are, however, reported incidents of attacks occurring when ingestion transpires shortly following activity.
 While a lot remains unknown about the pathophysiology of food-dependent exercise-induced anaphylaxis (FDEIA), one theory points to changes in pH; this theory is based on the fact that pH becomes more acidic in the muscles and serum following exercise.
 Decreasing pH is associated with an increase in mast cell degranulation, a key component to the immune response, and one study found that, when patients with FDEIA are given the antacid sodium bicarbonate prior to exercise, they do not experience FDEIA symptoms.